pavaris-pm/pavaris-pm/README.md

 - 📫 How to reach me **moopreviboy@gmail.com**

-- ⚡ Fun fact **I'm a weeb who mainly interested in Manga, Anime and Cosplayers**
+- ⚡ Fun fact **I'm a weeb who is mainly interested in Manga, Anime, and Cosplayers**

 <br>
 <h3 align="left">Languages and Tools:</h3>